Habitability of F-type main-sequence star systems: Frequency

-The habitability of F-type systems may be impaired, though, by the fact that they make up only 3% of the stars in the Milky way, compared to 6–8% for G-types, 12–13% for K-types, and ~70% for red dwarfs.
-Further study is required to make decisive conclusions about the frequency of habitable planets around F-type stars.
+The habitability of F type systems may be impaired, though, by the fact that they make up only 3% of the stars in the Milky Way, compared to 6–8% for G types, 12–13% for K types, and ~70% for red dwarfs (K and M types).
+Further study is required to make decisive conclusions about the frequency of habitable planets around F type stars.